Asian market rally stalls but vaccine, stimulus hopes lend support | Malay Mail

 Other regional bosses also said they were happy with the current state of affairs.

-Oil prices rose again, consolidating at more than one-year highs, on growing demand hopes as immunisation programmes progress, while Opec and other major producers said they were confident in a global economic recovery. — AFP
+Oil prices rose again, consolidating at more than one-year highs, on growing demand hopes as immunisation programmes progress, while OPEC and other major producers said they were confident in a global economic recovery.